stacs-srg/valipop/docs/usage/guides/docker.md

 markdown: kramdown
 ---

-# Valipop with Docker Guide
+# ValiPop with Docker Guide

-This guide will walk you through installing and running Valipop in Docker with some sample configurations.
-This guide will also demonstrate how to interpret the results of running Valipop and how to configure it further.
+This guide will walk you through installing and running ValiPop in Docker with some sample configurations.
+This guide will also demonstrate how to interpret the results of running ValiPop and how to configure it further.

 ## 1. Prerequisites